-I think a public accommodation law now should stand only as the last resort to assure that discrimination is eliminated, but that such a law would grant a reasonable time for cities and businesses to carry out this function before federal intervention.
+I think a public accommodation law now should stand only as the last resort to assure that discrimination is eliminated, but a that such a law would grant a reasonable time for cities and businesses to carry out this function before federal intervention.

 It might even be necessary that the time factor be made more lenient in favor of smaller cities and communities, for we all know that large metropolitan areas have the capability of adjusting to changes more rapidly than smaller communities.
-Perhaps this, too, should be given consideration in your legislation.

 But the point I want to emphasize again is that now is the time for legislative action.
 We cannot dodge the issue.
-We cannot look back over our shoulders or turn the clock back to the 1860's.
+We cannot 100 k back over our shoulders or turn the clock back to the 1860s.
 We must take action now to assure a greater future for our citizens and our country.